 Why FEHB Premiums Vary

 The General Schedule (GS) employee and retiree share of the annual premium varies widely among plans.
-In national plans it ranges from about $1,400 to almost $4,000 for individuals, and from about $3,200 to over $10,000 for self plus one or larger families.
+In national plans it ranges from about $1,500 to almost $4,500 for self only enrollment in 2025.
 What explains these vast premium differences?

 Third, plans vary in how well they manage costs.
 A well-run HMO can reduce hospital costs by 25 percent or more compared to traditional insurance through case management.
 Fee-for-service plans review utilization and use panels of preferred providers.
 "Disease management" techniques are powerful tools to contain costs.